SumitLikeCpp/SumitOS/README.md

 ## License

-ISC License - See LICENSE file for details.
+Apache License 2.0  - See LICENSE file for details.

 ## Contributing